 1 stick of cinnamon

-two pods of garlic - whole
+2 whole pods of garlic

 Remove and strain the broth.
-Keep aside.
+Keep aside

-Wash the rice, at least ten times until the water runs clear.
+Wash the rice at least ten times until the water runs clear.

-Make a syrup with the sugar and water and add to this juice of one lemon, orange peel and the carrots.
+Make a syrup with the sugar and water and add to this the juice of one lemon, orange peel and carrots.

 Reduce the heat to a simmer and allow it to cook for another 30 minutes.

 Turn the stove off and let it rest for another ten minutes.
-Serve sprinkled with raisins and almonds that have been lightly toasted.
+Serve it sprinkled with raisins and almonds that have been lightly toasted.

 My published cookbooks are available for sale through myself and on amazon.